A fundamental differential system of Riemannian geometry: The Euler-Lagrange differential systems

 A Legendre submanifold satisfying \eqref{stationarysubmanifold} is called a \textit{stationary} Legendre submanifold.
 The exterior differential system algebraically generated by $\theta,\dx\theta,\Psi$ is called the \textit{Euler-Lagrange system} of $(S,\theta,\Lambda)$; its Poincar\'e-Cartan form $\Pi$ is said to be non-degenerate if it has no other degree 1 factors besides the multiples of $\theta$.

-In sum, the guiding line to determine the critical submanifolds of \eqref{Lagrangianfunctional} is the computation of the Poincar\'e-Cartan form \eqref{PoncareCartanform}, its transformation in the product $\theta\wedge\Psi$ and finally, due to \eqref{stationarysubmanifold}, the analysis of condition $f^*\Psi=0$, i.e. the Euler-Lagrange equation.
+In sum, the guiding rule to determine the critical submanifolds of \eqref{Lagrangianfunctional} is the computation of the Poincar\'e-Cartan form \eqref{PoncareCartanform}, its transformation into the product $\theta\wedge\Psi$ and finally, due to \eqref{stationarysubmanifold}, the analysis of condition $f^*\Psi=0$, that is, the Euler-Lagrange equation.